-9.1 Any building in the countryside proposed for conversion should be a permanent building with firm construction.
+9.1 Any building in the countryside proposed for conversion should be a permanent building of sound construction.
 Developments that entail significant re-building work will not be permitted as this would be tantamount to constructing a new building.
-The walls should be robust and reach up to the level of the eaves.
-A building in the countryside that is in such a dilapidated condition that substantial parts of it would have to be replaced or that the building would have to be completely replaced, will not be acceptable.
+The walls should be structurally sound and should be eaves level in height.
+Any building in the countryside that is in such a dilapidated condition where substantial parts of it would have to be replaced or that the building would have to be completely replaced, will not be acceptable.
 This will ensure that the special character and appearance of the building will not be damaged.
 As a guide, an application for the conversion of a building should not be considered if is necessary to rebuild more than 10% of the total wall area when it is necessary to restore the roof, or 20% of the total wall area if there is no need to restore the roof.

 - 9.2 Any application for conversion should include a 'Structural Report' to prove that it is possible to convert the building without major or complete reconstruction.
-The need to submit a structural report together with the application is noted during Pre-application Advice discussions. - 9.3 During the construction work it will be necessary to ensure that appropriate measures are taken to safeguard/support the building's structure.
-A condition should be attached to the permission stating the need for the necessary work to support the building to be undertaken prior to undertaking any structural work.
-It should be ensured that the Structural Report recognises the building's proposed use with findings regarding the suitability of the building for that specific use. - In cases where the building that is the subject of conversion falls down during the process of restoration, the work of converting the building should end until discussions take place with the Local Planning Authority.
+The need to submit a structural report together with the application is noted during pre-application advice discussions. - 9.3 During the construction work it will be necessary to ensure that appropriate measures are taken to safeguard/support the building's structure.
+A condition should be attached to the permission stating the need for the work necessary to support the structure of the building to be undertaken prior to undertaking any structural work.
+It should be ensured that the Structural Report recognises the building's proposed use with findings regarding the suitability of the building relating to that specific use. - In instances where the building that is the subject of conversion falls down during the process of restoration, the work of converting the building should end until discussions take place with the Local Planning Authority.
 The fact that sections of the building have fallen may mean that the original planning permission given is no longer valid.
-In such circumstances, a new planning application will need to be submitted and it may be that the proposal does not comply with the principle of the relevant policies within the Joint Local Development Plan.
-When undertaking restoration work, if sections of the original building are found not to be strong and will therefore prevent the restoration work, then it should be ensured that a discussion takes place with the Planning Service.
-The building should not intentionally be demolished and then rebuilt without firstly receiving the right to undertake this.
+In such circumstances, a new planning application will need to be submitted and it may be that the proposal does not comply with the principle of the relevant policies within the JLDP.
+When undertaking restoration work, if sections of the original building are found to be structurally unsound and will therefore prevent the restoration work, then it should be ensured that a discussion takes place with the Local Planning Authority.
+The building should not intentionally be demolished and then rebuilt without firstly receiving the permission to undertake the work.